carlesoriol/zxsimon/README.md

 ## Play

-Open z80 or tap file in any ZX Spectrum, FPGA machine or emulator you like.
+Open tap or tzx file in any ZX Spectrum, FPGA machine or emulator you like.

 * Key: **Q** - Green button
 * Key: **P** - Red button